rangle/ngCourse2/handout/advanced-angular/directives/creating_an_attribute_directive.md

 ```
 [View Example](https://plnkr.co/edit/4VyJpBhIrSXBCK87inLU?p=preview)

 Directives are created by using the `@Directive` decorator on a class and specifying a selector.
-For directives, the selector name must be wrapped in square brackets to specify that it is an attribute binding.
+For directives, the selector name must be camelCase and wrapped in square brackets to specify that it is an attribute binding.
 We're using the `@HostListener` decorator to listen in on events on the component or element it's attached to.
 In this case we're watching the `click` event and passing in the event details which are given by the special `$event` keyword.
 Next, we want to attach this directive to the button we created earlier.

 ```typescript
 directives: [ConfirmDirective],